 If a valuation falls within 10% of one of the ATED thresholds (for example, if your property is valued at £1.9 million, which is within 10% of the £2 million threshold), then you may wish to consider applying to HMRC for a pre-return banding check (PRBC) in advance of submitting your ATED return.
 A PRBC allows HMRC to agree, disagree or ask for further information to confirm that your dwelling is banded correctly before your return is submitted.
 HMRC will typically respond to a PRBC application within 30 working days, though this can take longer, so we recommend that this process is started as early as possible if relevant to you.

-Are there exemptions and reliefs from ATED?
+Are there exemptions and reliefs from Annual Tax on Enveloped Dwellings?

 Subject to various conditions, charitable companies, public bodies and bodies established for national purposes may be exempt from ATED.
 If this is the case the entity is outside the scope of ATED and doesn’t need to file returns.